Sea Monsters: A Prehistoric Adventure

 Sea Monsters: A Prehistoric Adventure (also called Sea Monsters) is a 2007 American IMAX 3D documentary film by National Geographic, about prehistoric marine reptiles.
 It alternates modern-day sequences about the work of scientists studying the animals with computer-animated scenes depicting the prehistoric past.

 Sea Monsters was well received by critics.
-The tie-in video game, however, was panned.
+Meanwhile, the tie-in video game, released 20 days after the film was, was heavily criticized.

 Plot

-Brings to life some of the most bizarre, ferocious and fascinating creatures to ever inhabit the ocean.
-Combines animation with recreations in a prehistoric adventure.
+The documentary features various prehistoric ocean organisms.
+It combines animation with digital recreations.
 A journey to the bottom of the ancient oceans dramatizes awe-inspiring creatures.

 Prehistory segments

 The protagonist of the story is Dolly, a female Dolichorhynchops who travels the Kansas Inland Sea with her family, 80 million years ago during the late Cretaceous period.

 They encounter various creatures, including, Tylosaurus, Xiphactinus, Cretoxyrhina, and Ammonites.

 Dolly gets attacked by a shark (Squalicorax) after her mother was killed by another shark (Cretoxyrhina).
 Dolly survives due to a passing Tylosaurus killing the shark, albeit with a tooth embedded in her flipper.
 Later, Dolly's brother is swallowed whole by a young Tylosaurus, who in turn is killed by a larger member of its kind, leaving Dolly alone.
 Dolly survives to adulthood and goes on to have young of her very own.
 After seasons of traveling around the Inland sea, Dolly finally dies peacefully of old age.